amr-abdelhamid/refbook/manuscript/main.md

 In all projects that I've worked on, we were very cautious while removing duplicates.
 These are several pre-cautions to keep in mind:

 * Rely on automatic refactoring capabilities in IDE's to extract methods.
-Sometime, it is the most obvious mistakes which you may spend hours trying to discover.
+Sometimes, it is the most obvious mistakes which you may spend hours trying to discover.
 Relying on automatic refactoring support will reduce or even eliminate such mistakes.
 * Any change, what so ever, must be reviewed.

 Keeping these two pre-cautions in mind will save you, especially that we are refactoring on the mainline, not on a separate long living branch.
 More on this in this previous chapter on [how to prepare a healthy environment](#beforeYouStart) section.